Lone working legislation in Australia

-Typically lone worker apps have a range of functions including panic button, GPS location, timed sessions, man down alerts and check-ins.
-Employee activity and the location of staff whilst at work is monitored via a cloud based hub where employers can respond to any alerts or through external 24/7 monitoring.
-If an employee fails to check in safely during a lone working session, has an accident or raises an alert, you can locate them and get help straight away.
+The StaySafe app has a range of functions including a panic button, GPS location, timed sessions, fall detection alerts and welfare check-ins.
+Employee activity, and the location of staff whilst at work, is monitored via a cloud-based hub, where employers can respond to any alerts, or outsource to external 24/7 monitoring.
+If an employee fails to check in safely during a lone working session, has an accident, or raises an alert, you can locate them and get help straight away.

 If employees are encouraged to use the app daily, health and safety will be at the forefront of their minds whenever they begin work.
 Lone working apps, such as StaySafe, enable you to fulfil your duty of care to your employees and enhance your reputation as a responsible employer.

 Implementing robust health and safety procedures will also communicate a positive message to staff that the organisation is looking out for their safety.